Fancy Stream Processing Made (even more) Operationally Mundane

 Example

 First, we’re going to install WarpStream locally.
-If you’re already a WarpStream user, make sure you update to the latest version that has Benthos support built in:
+If you’re already a WarpStream user, make sure you update to the latest version that has Bento support built in:

 curl https://console.warpstream.com/install.sh | sh

-Next, we’ll create a YAML file that specifies the Benthos configuration.
+Next, we’ll create a YAML file that specifies the Bento configuration.
 We’ll store this file locally so we can pass it to the WarpStream Agent:

-This file instructs Benthos to generate 1000 messages at a rate of 1 message per second, with a random mapping of two values.
-Benthos then writes the result to a local file called data.txt, located at /tmp/, with each message as a new line in the file, and writes each message to a topic in WarpStream (running locally in Playground mode) called "benthos_test".
+This file instructs Bento to generate 1,000 messages at a rate of 1 message per second, with a random mapping of two values.
+Bento then writes the result to a local file called data.txt, located at /tmp/, with each message as a new line in the file, and writes each message to a topic in WarpStream (running locally in Playground mode) called "bento_test".

 In our Terminal, we’re going to start up WarpStream using the "playground" command, and tell the Agent to use the YAML file that we just created.
 The playground command creates a temporary (ephemeral) WarpStream account and cluster that we can use for testing and local development.